 Replacing a stack unit automatically with a clean unit

-- 1. (Optional) Enter the show stack command on the active controller, and check for an "S" beside the unit to confirm that the configuration for the unit you are replacing is static. - 2.
-If the configuration is not static, enter the write memory command to change all dynamic configurations to static.
-A static configuration remains after the unit is removed.
+1. (Optional) Enter the show stack command on the active controller, and check for an "S" beside the unit to confirm that the configuration for the unit you are replacing is static.